 Lastly, retaining skilled staff reduces turnover-related disruptions that can impede progress on critical initiatives or harm client relations if services suffer during transition periods between leavers and joiners.

-This is why most companies invest heavily in making sure their current top talent is happy and not thinking about jumping ship.
+This is why most companies invest heavily in ensuring their top talent is satisfied and not considering leaving.
 Surprisingly, there are better strategies besides financial rewards you can employ that long-term employees may want.
 While making sure everyone is paid fairly is the first step, you need to diversify once this goal is achieved.

 Here are some strategies that have nothing to do with financial gains and work like a charm.